Read the full article on KETV 7

 The administration added that they find the Democrats’ existing demands untenable.

-“Unfortunately, the majority of their demands, as written, would make it impossible to fully protect American citizens from dangerous criminal aliens and expose law enforcement and their families to increasing threats of violence,” the letter, which was sent to Sen. Susan Collins of Maine and Katie Britt of Alabama, said.
+“Unfortunately, the majority of their demands, as written, would make it impossible to fully protect American citizens from dangerous criminal aliens and expose law enforcement and their families to increasing threats of violence,” the letter, which was sent to Sens.
+Susan Collins of Maine and Katie Britt of Alabama, said.

 Hearst Television’s Washington News Bureau has reached out to Democratic officials for comment on the letter but has not yet received a response.